Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

 There are some encapsulation methods that are for special situations.

-CGC: Comics Guaranty, LLC (CGC) is a company that grades comic.
+Comics Guaranty, LLC CGC: is a company that grades comics.
 They use a product called a CGC holder.
-This two layer comic encapsulation container maybe one of the best methods of storing a comic and having a idea of its market worth.
+This two layer comic encapsulation container maybe one of the best methods of storing a comic and having an idea of its market worth.
 The CGC holder has few different parts, two of these are a Barex plastic and Micro Chamber Interleaving Paper.

-Because of the cost of grading and the quality of the holder, this encapsulation method is usually reserved for special items.
+Note: Because of the cost of grading and the quality of the holder, these encapsulation methods are usually reserved for special items.

 Millcase is a hard plastic case that is listed as having UV filtering.